Best Long-Lasting Colognes for Men

 Base

 Carlisle is the PDM fragrance nobody talks about enough.
-A rich blend of green apple, rose, and a warm oud-vanilla base that projects beautifully for hours and then settles into a gorgeous skin scent that genuinely improves on the dry-down.
+A rich blend of green apple and saffron up top, a tonka-and-rose heart, and a warm vanilla-patchouli base that projects beautifully for hours and then settles into a gorgeous skin scent that genuinely improves on the dry-down.

 If longevity matters and you want something distinctive that won't smell like anyone else at the bar, this is your move.
 The fact that it flies under the radar compared to Layton is either frustrating or a feature — depends on how you feel about exclusivity.

-Best for: Anyone who wants Layton-level quality with more depth and oud character.
+Best for: Anyone who wants Layton-level quality with more spice and saffron-tonka depth.

 Bleu de Chanel Parfum